-Educational grants pay for 100 percent of the tuition for an employee or eligible dependent for credit classes, and the tuition for continuing education classes.
-Note: most continuing education classes are fee-based.
-See the Board Policies and Procedures.
+Educational grants pay for 100 percent of the tuition for an employee or eligible dependent for credit classes, and the tuition for continuing education classes; note: most continuing education classes are fee-based.
+See Board Policies and Procedures.

-Eliaible Employees
+Eligible Employees

-- Regular and grant full-time employees. - Regular part-time support personnel employees are eligible for up to six credit hours each for the fall and winter semesters, for the employee only (used as earned, no accrual).
-No limitation for full-time status employees or full-time grant employees. - Regular and grant part-time non-SCAOP clerical employees are eligible for up to six credit hours of tuition for the fall, winter, spring and summer semesters for employees only (used as earned, no accrual). - Regular food service employees. - Regular and grant part-time classified employees are eligible for up to six credit hours each for the fall, winter, spring and summer semesters for employees only (used as earned, no accrual).
+- Regular part-time support personnel employees are eligible for up to six credit hours each for the fall and winter semesters, for the employee only (used as earned, no accrual).
+No limitation for full-time status employees or full-time grant employees. - Regular and grant part-time non-SCAOP clerical employees, after one year of employment with the college: up to three credit hours of tuition for the fall and winter semesters, for employees only (used as earned, no accrual). - Regular food service employees, working less than 30 hours per week: up to nine credit hours each for the fall and winter semesters for employees or dependents; employee or dependents may use up to nine credit hours remaining from credit hours not used in the fall and winter semesters.
+At the employee's discretion, the nine (9) credit hours can be used by the employee exclusively, shared with the employee's dependents, or given exclusively to the employee's dependents.
+(Regular food service employees, working more than 30 hours per week: same as indicated for full-time employees). - Regular and grant part-time classified employees, after one year of employment at the college: up to three credit hours each for the fall and winter semesters, for employees only (used as earned, no accrual).